 Coffee as a barrier and as a spray for snails and other pests:

-Caffeine can repel or kill snails that
+Caffeine can repel or kill snail and other insects that

 Coffee which is an environmentally